-- 1. Yesterday strategic location for creative production In 1913, at the junction of major transportation routes, Culver City was founded between downtown Los Angeles and the Pacific Ocean when Harry Culver paid \$2,000 for the land that would bear his name.
-By the time the City of Culver City was incorporated in 1917, Ince/Triangle Studios (now Sony Pictures Studios) was up and running.
+Yesterday: strategic location for creative production

+In 1913, at the junction of major transportation routes, Culver City was founded between downtown Los Angeles and the Pacific Ocean when Harry Culver paid \$2,000 for the land that would bear his name.
+By the time the City of Culver City was incorporated in 1917, Ince/Triangle Studios (now Sony Picture Studios) was up and running.
 By the 1920's, Culver City had become a significant center for motion picture, and later, television production.
-It has been a center for creative industries with working class roots ever since; with set painters, screenwriters, and stage hands calling Culver City home.6 - 2.
-Today high quality of life, city of kindness, creative economy Culver City's attractive setting at the base of the Baldwin Hills, its proximity to Pacific Ocean beaches, and its excellent regional connectivity via the Expo Line and major roadways make it a highly desirable location that supports strong real estate values and vibrant commercial districts.
+The City has been a center for creative industries ever since.

+Today: high quality of life, city of kindness, creative economy

+Culver City's attractive setting at the base of the Baldwin Hills, its proximity to Pacific Ocean beaches, and its excellent regional connectivity via the Expo Line and major roadways make it a highly desirable location that supports strong real estate values and vibrant commercial districts.